szymonmichalski/starid-1/docs/index.md

 *5.5.2017*

-lstm rnn and convnet rnn working in parallel on top of libstarid.
+lstm and convnet working in parallel on top of libstarid.

 *30.4.2017*